zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/004_CRUD_with_database.md

 ## Read action
-Now we heading to the read action, put this part in index.js anyway above `console.log('Connecting to database')`
+Now we are heading to the read action, put this part in index.js anywhere above `console.log('Connecting to database')`

 ```js
 app.get('/api/baby/:babyId', async (req, res) => {